 If swelling in the lymph nodes does not go down after a course of antibiotics, the swelling may be caused by something other than an infection.
 In these instances, the doctor does a physical examination of all the lymph node areas, the liver, and the spleen, which may be enlarged in children with Hodgkin lymphoma.

-Biopsy .
-If the lymph nodes don’t feel normal when the doctor examines them and don’t respond to antibiotics, the doctor will check tissue from the abnormal lymph node for cancer cells.
-Hodgkin lymphoma makes a distinctive kind of abnormal cell, called a Reed-Sternberg cell, that is easily identified under the microscope.
-The only way to diagnose Hodgkin lymphoma is to look at the tissue from an abnormal lymph node under the microscope, which is done by a pathologist, which is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
-The process of removing the tissue is called a biopsy.
+Biopsy.
+If the lymph nodes do not feel normal when the doctor examines them and do not respond to antibiotics, the doctor will check tissue from the abnormal lymph node for cancer cells.
+Hodgkin lymphoma makes a distinctive kind of abnormal cell, called a Reed-Sternberg cell, which is easily identified under the microscope.
+The only way to diagnose Hodgkin lymphoma is to look at the tissue from an abnormal lymph node under the microscope, which is done by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+The process of removing the tissue for examination is called a biopsy.

 To perform a standard biopsy for Hodgkin lymphoma, a surgeon cuts through the skin and removes an entire lymph node or a piece of a mass of lymph nodes.
 In children, a lymph node biopsy is usually performed with general anesthesia or conscious sedation, in which the child is awake but the pain and discomfort are lessened with medication.

-If a biopsy confirms the diagnosis of Hodgkin lymphoma, several tests and scans can help the doctor learn more about the disease, show how far the disease has spread (a process called staging ), and indicate how well treatment is working.
-These scans and tests may include:
+If a biopsy confirms the diagnosis of Hodgkin lymphoma, several tests and scans can help the doctor learn more about the disease and, through a process called staging , show how far the disease has spread.
+The tests and scans, which can also indicate how well treatment is working, may include:

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
 For instance, a chest x-ray will show whether lymph nodes in the mediastinum are enlarged.
 A mediastinal tumor that takes up one-third or more of the chest cavity is considered "bulky."
 It may cause coughing or breathing problems by narrowing the airway.

 Computed tomography (CT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A computer then combines these images into a detailed, cross-sectional picture that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+A special dye called a contrast medium is given before the scan to provide better detail on the image.
+The dye can be injected into a patient’s vein or given as a pill to swallow.
 The CT scan shows if lymph nodes in the chest or abdomen are enlarged, which may be a sign of cancer.
 Also, this test will show if other organs—such as the lungs, liver, or spleen—are involved.

 PET scans are often used to add to the information gathered from a CT scan and physical examination.
 This test can also be used to evaluate how well treatment is working.
 Before treatment, areas of active Hodgkin lymphoma appear bright on the scan in most people.
 During and after treatment, these bright areas usually go away as the cancer cells are dying.
 This test can reassure families and doctors—without doing a biopsy—that scar tissue still present on a CT scan after treatment does not contain active cancer cells.

 Bone marrow biopsy .
 Hodgkin lymphoma rarely spreads to the bone marrow in children with localized Hodgkin lymphoma located only in the lymphatic system.
-A bone marrow biopsy is recommended for children with signs of more widespread disease involving lymph glands above and below the diaphragm.
+Bone marrow has both a solid and liquid part.
+A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
+The samples are then analyzed by a pathologist.
+This biopsy is recommended for children with signs of more widespread disease involving lymph glands above and below the diaphragm.
 It is also recommended for children with other signs of Hodgkin lymphoma that has spread outside the lymph node system to the lungs, liver, or bones, who are more likely to have lymphoma in the bone marrow.

-For a bone marrow biopsy, the child’s skin is numbed with a local anesthetic, or—more commonly—conscious sedation is given while a needle is inserted into the bone in the hip until it reaches the spongy part of the bone at the center, the bone marrow.
+For a bone marrow biopsy, the child’s skin is numbed with medication, or, more commonly, conscious sedation is given while a needle is inserted into the bone in the hip until it reaches the spongy part of the bone at the center, the bone marrow.
 A small amount of marrow is removed and examined under a microscope.